AdobeDocs/genstudio.en/help/user-guide/content/accessibility-for-templates.md

 # Create accessible templates

 Adobe is committed to providing an optimal experience for all audiences.
+See [Accessibility Initiatives at Adobe](https://www.adobe.com/trust/accessibility/initiatives.html) for further reading.

 In GenStudio for Performance Marketers, you can upload assets and templates that enable content creation for a variety of experiences.
 Adhering to accessibility standards helps your content reach your maximum intended audience.